themindfulbit/tmb-old/_content/1-blog/2014-01-22-1040-fixing-the-slow-file-open-dialog-in-mavericks.md

 #/net
 ~~~

-Save your file by typing `Shift-Z Shift-Z` (that's capital Z twice in a row) then enter the following command:
+Save your file by typing `Esc, Shift-Z, Shift-Z` (that's the escape key, followed by capital Z twice in a row).
+Next enter the following command:

 ~~~
 sudo automount -vc